apache/systemds/docs/algorithms-clustering.md

 output, not input

-**spY**: (default: `" "`) Location to read a one-column matrix with the externally specified “true” assignment of records (rows) to categories, optional for prediction without scoring
+**spY**: (default: `" "`) Location to read a one-column matrix with the externally specified "true" assignment of records (rows) to categories, optional for prediction without scoring

 **prY**: (default: `" "`) Location to read (or write, if X and